 A written dissertation and oral defense are also required to obtain the doctoral degree.

 There are no specific courses that are required for the doctoral degree in biomedical engineering.
 However, a minimum of three courses in life science, three courses in mathematics, and six courses in biomedical engineering or other engineering-related courses are required.

-Chris Osswald brings patients cutting-edge medical devices that could change—or save—their lives.Chris Osswald (Biomedical Engineering ’10, Ph.D.
-Biomedical Engineering ’15)
+Chris Osswald brings patients cutting-edge medical devices that could change—or save—their lives.Chris Osswald (BME ’10, Ph.D.
+BME ’15)